ece4078dev/ECE4078_Lab_2025/Week11/README.md

 ## Further clarifications and FAQs

-Below are issues that we have seen during teams' C2 runs which may be helpful to address:
+Below are issues that we have seen during teams' final demo runs in the past which may be helpful to address:

 1. Have a back-up plan.
 For example, implement a command line argument for switching between running semi or full auto navigation in case the full auto navigation crashes on the day.
 Also have a back-up driver and laptop.
 2. Parameter tuning: check your wheel and camera parameters, YOLO confidence, SLAM covariance, radius around markers and objects for creating occupancy map, etc. We recommend recalibrating the wheel and camera during the Week 11 labs and check to make sure that your calibrated parameters are close to the [default parameters](../Week02-04/calibration/param/).